sociologist ethnographer educator

 and cat, cheese, and bagel (New York-style) enthusiast

 Vivian Shaw earned her Ph.D. in Sociology from the University of Texas at Austin.
-She is currently a Postdoctoral Fellow at Harvard University’s Weatherhead Center for International Relations in the Program on U.S.-Japan Relations.
+She is currently a College Fellow in the Department of Sociology at Harvard University.
+From 2018-2019, Vivian was a Postdoctoral Fellow in the Weatherhead Center for International Relations’ Program on U.S.-Japan Relations, also at Harvard.

 She is the author of “‘We Are Already Living Together’: Race, Collective Struggle, and the Reawakened Nation in Post-3/11 Japan” in Precarious Belongings: Affect and Nationalism in Asia (2017, Rowman & Littlefield), and “Anti-racism Before and After Fukushima” in Alternative Politics: Ethnographic Studies of Activist Cultures and Social Movements in Contemporary Japan (forthcoming, University of Hawaiʻi Press).
 She has received grants and awards from the National Science Foundation, the Japan Society for the Promotion of Science (jointly awarded by the Social Science Research Council), the U.S. Department of State, and other institutions.